tensorpack/tensorpack/docs/tutorial/philosophy/dataflow.md

 Some frameworks have also provided good framework-specific solutions for data loading.
 On the contrary, DataFlow is framework-agnostic: you can use it in any Python environment.
-In addition to this benefit, there are other reasons you might prefer DataFlow over the alternatives:
+In addition to this advantage, there are other reasons you might prefer DataFlow over the alternatives:

 #### tf.data and other graph operations

+`tf.data` loads data using computation graph.
-The huge disadvantage of loading data in a computation graph is obvious:
+Generally speaking, a computation graph system is useful for the following reasons:
-__it's extremely inflexible__.

-Why would you ever want to do anything in a computation graph?
-Here are the possible reasons:

 * Automatic differentiation
 * Run the computation on different devices
-* Serialize the description of your computation
+* Serialize the description of computation
 * Automatic performance optimization

-They all make sense for training neural networks, but **not much for data loading**.
+These are important for training neural networks, but **less for data loading**:
+Autodiff is never needed.
+The others are useful, but often not needed or not so effective for data loading.

+The huge disadvantage of loading data in a computation graph is obvious:
+__it's extremely inflexible__.

 Unlike running a neural network model, data processing is a complicated and poorly-structured task.
 You need to handle different formats, handle corner cases, noisy data, combination of data.
-Doing these requires condition operations, loops, data structures, sometimes even exception handling.
+These require conditional operations, loops, data structures, even exception handling.
-These operations are __naturally not the right task for a symbolic graph__, and it's hard to debug since it's not Python.
+These operations are __naturally difficult for a symbolic graph__.

-Let's take a look at what users are asking for `tf.data`:
+As a result, users are asking for many "trivial" TF data loading features that could've been achieved with __3 lines of code in Python__:
 * Different ways to [pad data](https://github.com/tensorflow/tensorflow/issues/13969), [shuffle data](https://github.com/tensorflow/tensorflow/issues/14518)
 * [Handle none values in data](https://github.com/tensorflow/tensorflow/issues/13865)
 * [Handle dataset that's not a multiple of batch size](https://github.com/tensorflow/tensorflow/issues/13745)